polarsource/polar-init/README.md

 # polar-init

-Introducing the fastest way to setup products, payment checkouts & webhooks ever.
+Introducing the fastest way to payment checkouts, customer portal & webhooks ever.

-Run `npx polar-init` in the root of your Next.js or NuxtJS project to get started.
+Run `npx polar-init` in the root of your Next.js project to get started.

 ### Supported Frameworks

 - Next.js (TypeScript)
-- Nuxt.js (TypeScript)